 Self-serve vending machines located in the hotel give out free soft drinks.
 The hotel’s bar will offer sake and microbrew beers to discerning guests.

 The hotel sells shirts, underwear, and socks as an added convenience.
-Though we hear that convenience stores in Japan often feature these items.
+However, we hear that convenience stores in Japan often feature these items.
 You can wash your own clothes at the hotel’s laundromat.

-If you’re stressed out, the hotel’s basement includes a hot spring-style man-made mineral bath.
+If you’re stressed out, the hotel’s basement includes a hot spring-style human-made mineral bath.

 The hotel will open on July 27, with rates starting at 4,180 yen a night (around $40 at current exchange).